itsasolution/HotWax-Workshop-/Learings.md

 He started by introducing version control, discussing its evolution from older methods to modern tools like Git.
 It was fascinating to learn why Git and GitHub are so widely used in software development today.

 He talked about importance of git like-
-why we need git
+1) why we need gitt
-It tracks changes in the code
+2) It tracks changes in the code
-Record of previos and modified code versions
+3) Record of previos and modified code versions
-Secure and backup of work
+4) Secure and backup of work
-Working togather with team on a project
+5) Working togather with team on a project

 overview of some of version control system -
 HelixCore , mercurial, Git etc.